MaxAnderson95/load-balancer-testing-api/README.md

 You can specify configuration using environment variables.

-To specify the logging level: `APP_logging.level="DEBUG"`.
+To specify the logging level: `API_logging.level="DEBUG"`.
 The default is `INFO`.

-To specify the instance id (essentially a friendly name for the instance): `APP_server.instance_id="HQ-01"`.
+To specify the instance id (essentially a friendly name for the instance): `API_server.instance_id="HQ-01"`.
 The default is auto generated.

-To specify the port the server runs on: `APP_server.port="8080"`.
+To specify the port the server runs on: `API_server.port="8080"`.
 The default is 80.

 ### Logging and Data